How to start a podcast in 11 easy steps

 • Founders’ success stories

 Before sticking with any idea, check the demand for it.
 You can go to the Apple Podcasts recommendations and search for similar podcasts in the same categories.
-Pay attention to their ratings, reviews, and followers on social media.
+Pay attention to their ratings, reviews and followers on social media.
 If you see ten to fifteen similar podcasts and good feedback, it means there’s high demand and competition around your topic.

 Your podcast name should be descriptive, precise, and catchy.
 Avoid getting too wordy or too clever; just make sure your name appeals to your audience and is easy to search and pronounce.
 Use a keyword that clearly describes what your podcast is about or your brand’s name to let people recognize you immediately.
-Examples of excellent podcast titles include:
+Examples of excellent podcast name ideas include:

 • Entrepreneurs on Fire